CiscoCloud/clus-my-hero-app/README-Workshop-4-Postman-users.md

 ## 2.1 Prerequisites

-Following are the prerequisites for the attendees.
+Following are the prerequisites for the attendees to use the Postman collection.

-- Linux operating system based laptop (Cygwin may also work for MS Windows users).
-- CURL installed.
-- Standard Web browser.
+- Google Chrome web browser.
+- Google Chrome Postman extension. (https://www.getpostman.com/docs/introduction)

 ## 2.2 Mantl UI walkthrough